ZahraSadiq/Milestone3_HouseofMasala/README.md

 ### 1. Code Snippets

-* The python code in this project is based on The Task Manger Mini project by Code institute.
+* The python code in this project is based on The Task Manager Mini project by Code institute.
 * The website is built with Clean Blog theme from Startup Bootstrap and mimics some of the interactive & design elements created for the theme.

 ### 2. Media